 What would happen if you were camping and something went horribly wrong?
-Maybe you had valuables stolen or your tent or equipment vandalised (I know this rarely happens but what if it did?) or maybe a flash flood soaked everything.
+Maybe you had valuables are stolen or your tent or equipment vandalised (I know this rarely happens but what if it did?) or maybe a flash flood soaked everything.
 What would you do?

-For most people it would mean cutting their camping trip short and going home miserable at the very least.
+For most people, it would mean cutting their camping trip short and going home miserable at the very least.
 Not to mention how much money would be lost.
 Campsite fees, price to replace equipment or valuables.
 Do you leave this to chance or are you a savvy camper who already has everything insured?

-With only 11% of campers being insured it means that there are many campers who are leaving everything to chance and taking large risks with not only their camping gear but also their camping holidays.
+With only 11% of campers being insured, it means that there are many campers who are leaving everything to chance and taking large risks with not only their camping gear but also their camping holidays.

 Below we will discuss tent and camping insurance, what is covered, where is covered and show you just how cheap you can get cover and from where.

 Mistakes People Make